Cooperating with IBM – for Better or Worse

 1987 was also the year in which IBM, with the launch of the PS/2 systems, tried to gain more control over the PC market.
 In addition, IBM needed a financial management software package to strengthen its position vis-à-vis SMEs (small and medium-sized enterprises), where the company was not so strong, but where the growth of PC sales was concentrated.
 In other words, Navigator, as the new PC&C system was called, would help IBM Denmark to expand its position in the fastest growing segment of the PC market.

-As I describe in my book, From Damgaard to Microsoft, PC&C and IBM Denmark were a perfect match in 1987.
+As I describe in my book, 5,460 Miles from Silicon Valley, PC&C and IBM Denmark were a perfect match in 1987.
 There was a significant overlap in their interests and the chemistry between the two companies was excellent.
 A project aimed at porting Navigator to IBM’s AS/400 minicomputers contributed further to the expectations of the partnership.

 The alliance with IBM contributed substantially to their self-perception and ignited global ambitions within the small three-year-old company.
 If the collaboration with IBM in Denmark could be made successful, what would prevent it from being repeated with all IBM’s subsidiaries worldwide?